webspired/cookiecutter-djangocoms/docs/project-generation-options.rst

 use_heroku [n]
     Add configuration to deploy the application to a Heroku_ instance.

-use_compressor [n]
-    Use `Django Compressor`_ to minify and combine rendered JavaScript and CSS into cachable static resources.

 js_task_runner [1]
     Select a JavaScript task runner.
 The choices are: